hillaryychan/COMP6771/notes/08_Templates.md

 ## Inclusion Compilation Model

-If we try to compile the following code wiht `g++ min.cpp, main.cpp -o main`, we'll get a compilation error:
+If we try to compile the following code with `g++ min.cpp, main.cpp -o main`, we'll get a compilation error:

 ``` cpp
 // min.h